million-views/praas/README.md

 PraaS is a web application proxy server that lets *developers* to use non-traditional storage in their applications.
 Google spreadsheet, AirTable, SmartSheet are some examples that fit the category of non-traditional storage in contrast to filesystems and traditional databases.

 # Problem Statement
 Web Services that provide a REST API for custom flow integration on the customer end present an interesting space for a class of applications that developers can target for modern web applications (a.k.a WebApps).
-Such apps can be pushed to servers managed by yet another service provider (such as zeit and netlify and AWS S3).
+Such apps can be pushed to servers managed by yet another service provider (such as Zeit, Netlify, AWS S3 and many others out there), allowing for an almost serverless architecture.
+The serverless here implies that the organization building the WebApp is not the one responsible for baby sitting the servers.
+The code has to be run and served by someone somewhere and there is a price to pay eventually!

 The most common means to consume the REST API is via an access token submitted by the client application (WebApp) as a bearer token.
 This approach works without regard to security if the endpoint for integration is within a protected perimeter of the customer's integration.
 If the endpoint is public then embedding such an access token in the client poses a security risk.